Vulnerability Disclosure Guidelines

 - Reward research.
 Financially incentivize security research when appropriate.

-The Bug Report will be updated with significant events, including when the vulnerability has been validated, when more information is needed from you, or when you have qualified for a bounty.
+The Report will be updated with significant events, including when the vulnerability has been validated, when more information is needed from you, or when you have qualified for a bounty.

-- Default: If neither party raises an objection, the contents of the Bug Report will be made public within 30 days.
+- Default: If neither party raises an objection, the contents of the Report will be made public within 30 days.

-- Extension: Due to complexity and other factors, some vulnerabilities may require longer than the default 30 days to remediate.
-In these unusual cases, the Bug Report may remain non-public to ensure the Response Team has an adequate amount of time to address a security issue.
-We encourage more capable Response Teams to hold themselves to stricter response times whenever possible.
+- Extension: Due to complexity and other factors, some vulnerabilities will require longer than the default 30 days to remediate.
+In these cases, the Report may remain non-public to ensure the Security Team has an adequate amount of time to address a security issue.
+We encourage Security Teams to remain in open communication with the Finder when these cases occur.

 - Because we're based in the United States, we aren't able to pay bounties to residents or those who report vulnerabilities from a country against which the United States has trade restrictions or export sanctions as determined by the U.S. Office of Foreign Assets Control (OFAC).